DarioValastro/giftorrr/README.md

 + "Password of DB" set by the user
 /name_of_DB

-* Modify the os.environ --> edit configurations and modify the password for DB and for Gmail The Gmail's password is the Google password's app set for the device by the Gmail security services
+* Modify the os.environ --> edit configurations and modify the password for DB.
+	The Gmail's password is the Google password's app set for the device by the Gmail security services and it is not to be modify